ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 However, it is possible for the linters run in the ivy-gardener and the github action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
 In this case, an error will be thrown by the linters while the fixes for other normal errors will still be applied.
-It is also possible that the ivy bot behind ivy-gardener (ivy-branch) may not be able to apply the changes if it does not have access to edit the target branch.
-In these cases, the ivy-gardener will fail and you should check the log of lint check to manually resolve the errors.
+Similarly, ivy-gardener can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, like it may not have access to edit the target branch.

+Thus, in case of ivy-gardener failing, you should check the logs of lint checks to manually resolve the formatting errors by commiting the changes yourself.

 **Round Up**